 If you like to immerse yourself in the local culture when you visit a new place, then planning your trip around the local holidays might make a lot of sense.
 You can visit Machu Picchu any day of the year – but there’s only one time of the year when you can experience Easter in Peru!

 Peru – and especially Cusco – has a very active calendar of cultural events.
-There are celebrations happening almost all year round.
+There are many festivals in Peru happening almost all year round.
 But some particularly good times to come include Christmas, New Year’s, and Easter.

 Another great time to come is June – known as “festival month” in Cusco – which is often the season for the amazing “Snow Star Festival,” Qoyllur Rit’i (*sometimes held in May), and culminates in Inti Raymi, the most important festival of all in Cusco.
 Stick around through July and you can also witness the incredible bridge-weaving festival of Q’eswachaka or the raucous celebrations of Virgen del Carmen.